nmrepos/filemanage/README.md

   - Passwords are securely stored (salted and hashed).
   - Clear error messaging for invalid login attempts and an easy logout option.

-### Password Reset & Two-Factor Authentication

-- **Password Reset**:
-  - "Forgot Password" functionality on the login page.
-  - Email with a secure, time-limited reset token is sent to users.
-  - Allows users to set a new password securely, invalidating the token after use.

-- **Two-Factor Authentication (2FA)**:
-  - Users can enable/disable 2FA in account settings.
-  - Supports 2FA via SMS or authenticator apps.
-  - When enabled, login requires an additional verification code.

 ### Core Document Management

 - **Manage Documents**: